 Only a few landowners own large tracts of timber that can be managed to the benefit of nesting songbirds.
 However, there is a great deal the small landowner can do for migrating songbirds.
-Even with all the birds that nest in Virginia in the summer, there are many more migrating songbirds that just pass through Virginia on their way to nesting areas far to the north of us.
+Even with all the birds that nest in Virginia in the summer, there are many more migrating songbirds that just pass through Virginia on their way to nesting areas far to the north of us or wintering areas to the south.
 We see them only as they travel through in spring and fall.
 What these birds need is a safe place to refuel during their journey.
-Waterways, swamps and riparian corridors tend to be vitally important to these migrating birds.
+Waterways, swamps and riparian corridors tend to be vitally important to these migrating birds, and even small woodlots are used.

 Increasing the width of forested buffers along streams, even to the point of doubling recommended BMPs when harvesting timber, is a highly recommended management practice for birds as well as other wildlife.
-Tree-lined fencerows and forested roadsides also serve as valuable travel corridors for migrating songbirds, especially if the corridor links two larger tracts of forest.
+Tree-lined fencerows and forested roadsides also serve as nesting habitats for shrubland birds and valuable travel corridors for migrating songbirds, especially if the corridor links two larger tracts of forest.
 These corridors provide a critical area for safe passage of birds and other wildlife migrating to nesting sites or just moving from one wooded patch to another.